MicroEJ/docs/glossary.rst

    Architecture
       An Architecture is a software package that includes the Core Engine port to a target instruction set and a C compiler, core Foundation Libraries (:ref:`[EDC], [BON], [SNI], [KF] <runtime_core_libraries>`) and the Simulator.
 Architectures are distributed either as evaluation or production version.

-   Core Engine, also named "MEJ32"
+   Core Engine
       `The Core Engine, also named MEJ32, is a scalable 32-bit core <https://developer.microej.com/mej32-virtual-machine-for-embedded-systems/>`_ for resource-constrained embedded devices.
 It is delivered in various flavors, mostly as a binary software package.
 The Core Engine allows applications written in various languages to run in a safe container.

    Executable
       An Executable is the result of the binary link of a Standalone Application with a VEE Port.
-It can be programmed into the flash memory of a device. (formerly called a Firmware)
+It can be programmed into the flash memory of a device.

          Mono-Sandbox Executable
             A Mono-Sandbox Executable is an Executable that implements an unmodifiable set of functions.